eSVeeF/-Climate-Disasters-Forecasting-Southern-USA-/README.md

     <img src="https://github.com/user-attachments/assets/e717fc06-f2d4-4ca1-96b6-a78c4a24bd3c" alt="Image Description" width="150" />
   </div>

 This repository contains the code and configuration for predicting tornadoes, cyclones, and floods in the southern United States.
-The prediction models can forecast disasters between 21 and 5 days in advance, using LSTM
+The prediction models can forecast disasters between 21 and 5 days in advance, using LSTM with **8 hyperparameters** and **7 data parameters**

 ## Key Features